-they have not kept to the arrangement for 3 consecutive months.
+• they have not kept to the arrangement for 3 consecutive months.

-15.2 Conduct
+17.2 Conduct

 We may also suspend applicants because of their conduct or that of their household.
-This may because a tenant has not kept to the terms of his or her tenancy agreement or has been acting in an anti-social manner.
+This may be because a tenant has not kept to the terms of their tenancy agreement or has been acting in an anti-social manner.
 In deciding whether to suspend an application on conduct grounds, we consider 3 main factors:

 - the nature and seriousness of the conduct

 - the likelihood of the conduct continuing

-- other options i.e. whether the applicant could be offered a short Scottish secure tenancy
+- other options i.e. whether the applicant could be offered a Short Scottish Secure Tenancy

-15.3 Making a false statement
+17.3 Making a false statement